 When I was thinking about how to soothe her itchy skin from an external perspective, my mind went to the products we use when bathing her.
 I love this post over on the Herbal Academy called DIY Herbal Pet Shampoo and Rinse for Healthy Skin & Fur.
 It shares a recipe for a dry shampoo powder and herbal skin rinse.
 We already use these recipes consistently when bathing her, and they seem to work well.

-Thankfully, there are clinical aromatherapists like Lea Jacobson that share tons of information about using essential oils safely—for humans and pets!
-After searching through her site, I found her blog post on using essential oils on dogs as well as a post with an itchy skin essential oil recipe.
+Thankfully, clinical aromatherapists like Lea Jacobson share tons of information about using essential oils safely—for humans and pets!
+After searching through her site, I found her blog post on using essential oils on dogs and a post with an itchy skin essential oil recipe.
 I decided to tweak the itchy skin recipe a bit and use it on our dog several times a day to see if that provides some relief.
 I added a carrier oil to the recipe because I don’t think witch hazel on its own is enough to safely disperse the essential oils.
 I also increased the essential oil dilution from 1% to 2% since this is what Lea recommends for an acute physical issue.

 When it comes to using essential oils, my first choice is always Plant Therapy.
-They are a family run business that offers high-quality essential oils.
+They are a family-run business that offers high-quality essential oils.
 They even have a newish line of products called Pup & Pony that features essential oil blends that are safe for dogs and horses if that is of interest to you!